nodefluxio/vortex/docs/api/vortex.core.pipelines.md

 **Arguments**:

 - `config` _EasyDict_ - dictionary parsed from Vortex experiment file
-- `weights` _Union[str,Path,None], optional_ - path to selected Vortex model's weight.
+- `weights` _Union[str,Path], optional_ - path to selected Vortex model's weight.
 If set to None, it will                                                  assume that final model weights exist in **experiment directory**.
 Defaults to None.

 **Examples**: